STAT545-UBC/STAT545-UBC-original-website/hw10_package.md

 + Write a vignette that can be used as a manual to your package and its functions.
 Provide at least one use-case where the output of `gday` or `scores` can be used to gain some insight.
 For example, to list all winning teams of a certain hockey day (you can use friends like `dplyr` or `ggplot` if you want to be fancy).
 + Finally, update the Version number to `1.0.0` and upload your package to a **public** repository on GitHub.
 Add a minimal `README.md` that explains how to install your package, a minimal example how it works, and points to the vignette. *(If you are uncomfortable making your homework public to the world please contact Jenny and we can find a way around that.
 This may require some fiddling but is doable.)*

-## I want to aim higher!
+## I want to aim higher! gameday version

-+ Use `testthat::context(...)` to separate your tests into logical chuncks.
++ Use `testthat::context(...)` to separate your tests into logical chunks.
 + Extend the data.frame that `scores` returns by capturing more fields.
 Depending on what you want to do this may call for more helper functions or more functions that are exported.
 Document your new functions, add tests, and extend the vignette.
-Below is a description of what fields available in the data.
+Below is a description of what fields are available in the data.

 ```
 field                  datatype      descriptipon